pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 level=global
 ```

-If you want every organizer to provide their own SP, extend the configuration file `<config>` with the following lines instead:
+If you want every organizer to act as their own SP, extend the configuration file `<config>` with the following lines instead:

 ``` ini
 [presale-saml]